Tan-group/rsRNASP/README.md

 rsRNASP: A distance-dependent statistical potential based on residue separation for RNA 3D structure evaluation

+The long-ranged potentials were set to a relatively high value of 30 kBT when the distance between atoms pairs is less than 3 Å for excluding those candidates with severe steric conflicts generated from RNA 3D structure prediction models; updated on July 23, 2024.

 # Compilation and usage under linux

 ```